raiden-network/raiden/ob-review/README.md

 ![ci-workflow.png](ci-workflow.png)

 I do not know CircleCi, but this surprises me as I would expect the workflow to not advance to the next stage if there were any errors.
 I would not even bother running anything else if anything fails in a prior stage.
-Wouldn't that already take some load of CI?
+Wouldn't that already take some load off CI?

 The last stage (integrationtests) looks like parallelizing more there would help.